Islandora-Collaboration-Group/icg_information/hack_docs/meetings/06_Virtual_2021.md

 ## What will we be doing?
 This year the Islandora Collaboration Group’s hack/doc will focus on metadata and migration.
 Our goal is to create useful documentation for our members and other members of the Islandora community as we face the task of migrating out of Islandora 7x.
 To see more information on past hack/docs, visit our [Github site](https://islandora-collaboration-group.github.io/icg_information/hack_docs/).

+## Contact
+Please contact Martha Tenney, <mtenney@barnard.edu> with any questions about the event.